Location and transport

-For detailed information about how this system works, you can read our article about the metro and trams in Valencia.
+For detailed information about how this urban rail system works, you can read our article about the metro and trams in Valencia.

 Cabs are obviously the most expensive option to move in Valencia.
-Considering El Carme’s central position and its narrow, one-way streets, we recommend you only use taxis when strictly necessary (for example maybe late at night).
+Considering that Ruzafa’s charm is its streets, we recommend you use taxis only to get there, and not to actually move around the neighbourhood.